mrclapham/react-es6-appseed/README.md

 export const doSomeBusinessLogic = (property, value) => {
     return (dispatch, getState) => {

-        const { existingState } = getState();
+        // grab the var you need from the existing state const { existingState } = getState();

-        const filteredData = existingState.filter((d)=>{
+        // do your slicing, dicing and general business logic here const filteredData = existingState.filter((d)=>{
             return String(d[property]) === String(value)
         })

-        dispatch(dispatchDoSomeBusinessLogic(filteredData))
+        // then dispatch the function to be heard by the reducers dispatch(dispatchDoSomeBusinessLogic(filteredData))
     }
 }